-Banks are allowed to invest in 'A' or equivalent rated commercial papers (CPs), debentures and bonds that are redeemable in nature.
+Banks are allowed to invest in 'A' or equivalent and higher rated Commercial Papers (CPs), debentures, and bonds that are redeemable in nature.
 Investments in perpetual debt instruments are, however, not permitted.
+Banks are also allowed to invest in Units of Debt Mutual Funds and Money Market Mutual Funds.

 - a) Investments in non-SLR securities should be limited to 10% of a bank's total deposits as on March 31 of the previous year. - b) Investments in unlisted securities should not exceed 10% of the total non-SLR investments at any time.
-Where banks have already exceeded the said limit, no incremental investment in such securities will be permitted.

-c) All investments as above will be subject to the prescribed prudential individual/ group exposure limits.
+Where banks have already exceeded the said limit, no incremental investment in such securities will be permitted. - c) All investments as above will be subject to the prescribed prudential individual/ group exposure limits. - All fresh investments under Non-SLR category should be classified under Held for Trading (HFT) / Available for Sale (AFS) categories only and marked to market